ekine3/notes_tDtob/emacs_notes.md

 You can stop commands frozen or that are taking too long to execute using *C-g*, this also works to scape incomplete commands or cancel *ESC* key.

 ## Deleting
 To delete text we can use *d* and the *del* key to delete the text next and before the cursor; we can combine this two keys with *C* for characters, *M* for words and *C-k* for the end of the line and *M-k* for the end of the sentence.
+To delete selected text use *C-space* and after that *C-w*.

 # Visual mode
+You can select text using *C-space* to select text and using navigation commands.

 ## Cheat page